Skip to main content

 • Format: You can choose from three aspect ratios, 1:1 (square), 16:9 (landscape), or 9:16 (portrait), depending on your intended use case or platform.

-• Duration: The video length can be set to either 5 seconds or 10 seconds, depending on your needs.
+• Duration: The video length can be set to 5 - 10 seconds or 8 seconds, depending on your needs.

 All of these studio-level presets can be overridden at the workflow level by enabling the “Allow Runtime Override” option in the settings.